shwethaj1104/generate-text/README.md

 Application developed on React.js.

-checkout the application at https://generate-text.vercel.app/
+Checkout the application at https://generate-text.vercel.app/

 User can select the number of paragraphs of random text via provided input form.